iPhone 11 Pro Max vs iPhone XS Max | Camera Shootout

 What’s Different?

-The most obvious things that affect photo output between the iPhone XS and iPhone 11 are the improved technical specs of the cameras.
-The most obvious change is the addition of a third ultra-wide camera on the 11 Pro and 11 Pro Max, while the updates to the standard wide lens and telephoto lens are small but meaningful.
+The most obvious change in photo output between the iPhone XS and iPhone 11 is the improved technical specs of the cameras.
+The most obvious change is the addition of a third ultra-wide camera on the 11 Pro and 11 Pro Max, while the updates to the standard wide and telephoto lenses are small but meaningful.

 A few of the most important updates:

-- The ultra-wide camera on the 11 Pro and 11 Pro Max is all-new.
-It’s a 13mm equivalent lens with an f/2.4 aperture.
+• The ultra-wide camera on the 11 Pro and 11 Pro Max is all-new.
+It has a 13mm equivalent lens and an f/2.4 aperture.

-While the actual hardware changes appear more evolutionary than revolutionary, we’ve learned that there’s lots more than megapixels and aperture that go into the final results of smartphone photos.
-Since these devices are miniature computers with tiny cameras, much of their photo magic occurs in the software that captures the images and the invisible processing that occurs behind-the-scenes.
+While the actual hardware changes appear more evolutionary than revolutionary, we’ve learned that lots more than megapixels and aperture go into the final results of smartphone photos.
+Since these devices are miniature computers with tiny cameras, much of their photo magic occurs in the software that captures the images and the invisible processing that occurs behind the scenes.

 Software Changes Yield Photo and Video Magic

-It goes without saying that the changes are more dramatic the larger the generation gap between devices you’re comparing, but since we’re comparing the XS and the 11 Pro, we can say this: even a year and a generation removed, there are noticeable differences in images and video output.
+It goes without saying that the changes are more dramatic the larger the generation gap between devices you’re comparing.
+Still, since we’re comparing the XS and the 11 Pro, we can say this: even a year and a generation removed, there are noticeable differences in images and video output.
 The software in the 11 Pro is powerful and smart; Portrait Mode now offers 1x and 2x options, combining the single-lens Portrait Mode of the XR and the 2x Telephoto Portrait Mode of the XS models.
-This makes Portrait mode more flexible and more powerful, both because of the two bokeh-licious focal lengths and the way the software can yield ever more convincing results out of two distinct cameras on the same device.
+This makes Portrait mode more flexible and powerful because of the two bokeh-licious focal lengths and the way the software can yield even more convincing results out of two distinct cameras on the same device.

 Extra-intriguing: the ability to shoot Portrait Mode with Moment lenses a la iPhone XR and Google Pixel.